dizhaung/ironvas_EventsToAMQP/README.md

 To setup the binary package you need to import the OpenVAS, AMQP-Server(optional) and MAP server certificates into `ironvas.jks`.
 On a Ubuntu installation of OpenVAS you can find the OpenVAS certificate in `/var/lib/openvas/CA/servercert.pem`.
-If you want to use ironvas with irond the keystores of both are configured with ready-to-use testing certificates.
+If you want to use ironvas EventsToAMQP with irond the keystores of both are configured with ready-to-use testing certificates.

-The remaining configuration parameters can be done through the `configuration.properties` file in the ironvas package.
+The remaining configuration parameters can be done through the `configuration.properties` file in the ironvas EventsToAMQP package.
 In general you have to specify:

 * the OpenVAS server IP address,